Just 4 Ingredients

 - Pour cinnamon sugar mix into a separate bowl.

-- Use a teaspoon to scoop slightly rounded 1-inch balls of
+- Use a teaspoon or cookie scoop to scoop slightly rounded 1-inch balls of

 dough.
 Note that dough will be loose, not firm.
 Roll each ball in the cinnamon